IBM/ibm-block-csi-driver/docs/content/configuration/configuring_vm.md

 6. In the "Edit disk" window uncheck "Apply optimized StorageProfile settings" and in "Access Mode" select "Shared access (RWX)".
 Then Click Save

 **Note:** In future releases of RedHat OpenShift, "Shared Access (RWX)" will be the default storage profile for Virtual Machines using the IBM Block Storage CSI driver.

+**Note:** Virtual Machine support on RedHat OpenShift is limited to specific cluster configurations and requirements.
+Please review the latest RedHat OpenShift Virtualization installation guide.